Chetham's School of Music: Admissions

+Students are admitted to the school on musical ability and talent.
+Funding for up to 100% of study and boarding fees is available to most students through the UK Government's Music and Dance Scheme.

 Curriculum

 As a specialist music school, Chetham's requires all students to study a curriculum that concentrates on music and other subjects in accordance with the National Curriculum.
 Students taking GCSEs and A-levels study music.
 All students study at least two instruments and choir practice is compulsory.
-Despite entry being solely through musical audition, the school regularly obtains good exam results, in comparison to other local schools and nationally.

-Chetham's educates choristers from Manchester Cathedral who follow a similar curriculum to other students and study an instrument.
-However, they do not apply in an audition.
-When a chorister reaches Year 9 (age 13 or 14), or their voice breaks, they can apply to join Chetham's via the usual audition process.

 Ensembles form an important part of the musical curriculum, with all students taking part in at least one.
-The ensembles include Chetham's Symphony Orchestra, which has performed all over the world, including Germany, Spain and the United States, and on BBC Radio 3.
+The ensembles include Chetham's Symphony Orchestra, which has performed on BBC Radio 3.
 The award-winning Big Band played an integral part in the creation of a Jazz Studies programme, and has won many prizes, including The Daily Telegraph Young Jazz Competition, and the junior section of the BBC Radio 2 Big Band of the Year Competition three times.
 The Chamber Choir has performed on Songs of Praise and the BBC Proms and the Symphonic Wind Band and Orchestra have won prizes at the Boosey and Hawkes National Concert Festival.

 School life

 Chetham's admits boarding and day students to one of three houses: Victoria House, a mixed-gender house for students aged 8–13; Millgate House, for boys aged 13–18; and New College House aged 13–18.
 In senior houses, boarding students usually share rooms for four people, and in the sixth form students either have single rooms or share with one other person.
 Students have a personal tutor to discuss their progress, and boarding students have a house parent who communicates with parents at home.

-The school offers extra-curricular activities during free time.
-It has a multi-gym facility as well as classes in Kung-Fu, Zumba and Ballet.
-As well as this, computer games, board games, pool, table tennis and many more activities can be done.
-Weekend trips are sometimes organised for climbing and mountain biking, or to the cinema or theatre.